-- · exported goods and services - consumable goods for consumption outside PNG (e.g. aircraft and ship supplies) - the supply of prescription drugs, medical prostheses and prescription lenses - the supply of goods and services, other than cars, to a mining company - the supply of goods and services, other than cars, to the operator of a petroleum or gas project - the supply of unprocessed crude oil from sources in PNG is zero rated for GST purposes - the supply of accommodation and travel within PNG to a person who purchases the supply while they are outside PNG is zero rated for GST purposes.
+- · exported goods and services - consumable goods for consumption outside PNG (e.g. aircraft and ship supplies) - the supply of prescription drugs, medical prostheses and prescription lenses - the supply of unprocessed crude oil from sources in PNG is zero rated for GST purposes - the supply of accommodation and travel within PNG to a person who purchases the supply while they are outside PNG is zero rated for GST purposes.